Skip to Main Content

 The Utah Drug and Alcohol Testing Act (UDATA) governs pre-employment and employment drug and alcohol testing.
 The UDATA applies to all private employers in Utah.
 Utah Code § 34-38-2(4).
 Generally, employers may, but are not required to, test employees for drugs and alcohol if they comply with the UDATA.
 Employers that comply with the UDATA are protected from certain liability claims.
 Utah Code § 34-38-3.
 To comply with the UDATA, employers must:

 • Periodically test employers and management for drugs and alcohol.
 Utah Code § 34-38-3(1).
-Notably, however, the UDATA does not specify the frequency or circumstances for testing managers.
+Notably, however, the UDATA does not specify the frequency or circumstances for testing managers;

 • Have a written drug or alcohol-testing policy that it distributes to employees and makes available for review by prospective employees.
 Utah Code § 34-38-7(1).
 Within the terms of this policy, an employer may require drug testing for: (a) investigation of possible individual employee impairment; (b) investigation of workplace accidents or theft; (c) maintenance of safety for employees or the general public; or (d) maintenance of productivity, quality of products or services, or security of property or information.
-Utah Code § 34-38-7(2).
+Utah Code § 34-38-7(2); and

 • Not rely on inaccurate results to take action against an employee in bad faith.
 Utah Code § 34-38-10(2).

-Under the UDATA, any drug or alcohol-testing must occur either during or immediately after the employee's regular work period, be deemed work time for compensation purposes, and be paid for by the employer.
+Under the UDATA, any drug or alcohol testing must occur either during or immediately after the employee's regular work period, be deemed work time for compensation purposes, and be paid for by the employer.
 Utah Code § 34-38-5.

 Although medical marijuana is legal in Utah, private employers are not required to accommodate its use.
 Private employers are also free to have policies restricting the use of medical marijuana by employees or applicants.
-Utah Code § 26B-4-207(4).
+Utah Code § 26B-4-207.

 Jury Duty Leave